CFields651/fundclass/README.md

 Session #11
  - HOMEWORK: write a function that calculates the average of the temperature of your weather data:
    - Start running your weatherapi.sh script to start collecting data using the 'nohup' command a above
    - do a 'git pull' from your 'fundclass' repo.
-Copy the 'weather_functions.sh' script from there
+Copy the 'weather_functions.sh' script to your git repo
      - weather_functions.sh has enough to get you started on your assginment.
 Be sure to look at 'examples.sh' to recall what a funtion looks like.